vignesh-creator/Ivlabs-Fall-Internship-Project/README.md

 # MNIST-Digit-Classifier

-This Repository contains Models to classify Handwritten Digit Dataset(MNIST) using pytorch

-The first pyTorch model is a Multi Layer Perceptron Model which classifies Handwritten Digits

-The second pyTorch model is programmed using Convolution Neural Networks

-The Final task of the internship is to build MNIST digit classifier using Residual Networks
+This project is done as a part of Ivlabs Fall Internship.The Aim is to explore the concepts of Deep Learning and Mathematics behind it.The final end goal is to build a Residual Network to classify MNIST Handwritten Digits